cwhiteraven/MaiDXR/README.md

 - If you need button light, pls bind COM21 to COM51 (it must be these two ports)(Do not disable DummyLED!).
 - Run the game in window mode by adding [Unity Standalone Player command line arguments](https://docs.unity3d.com/Manual/PlayerCommandLineArguments.html) in xxxxx.bat and make sure there is no black bar.
 Recommend setting for 1080p display: "xxxxxx.exe -screen-fullscreen 0 -screen-width 1170 -screen-height 1050"
 - Start MaiDXR first then start the game.
-- If your touch is not working, try to enable somehow Test mode then exit Test mode.
+- If your touch is not working, try to enable somehow Test mod then exit Test mode.

 **Configuration**